 A world on green energy will spur social development where it is needed the most.
 The almost one billion people who do not have access to electricity today would be able to enjoy the advantages of light at the flick of a switch, refrigerated food, and heating or cooling.
 It will help clean up the planet with significant health benefits.
-According to the International Renewable Energy Agency, it is estimated that we can save up to four million lives per year if we double the share of renewables by 2030 in initiatives on climate among youths.
+According to the International Renewable Energy Agency, it is estimated that we can save up to four million lives per year if we double the share of renewables by 2030 in comparison with today.